 It seems that all over the world there are the biggest ever kinds of disasters—fire, flood, cyclones, etc.—and yet the connections [with global climate change] are not being made.

 While climate scientists continue to rack up evidence of the connections, they’re mostly ignored in the media.
-Climate Progress is one site publicizing the links between local weather disasters and global climate change.
+Climate Progress is one site publicizing the links between local weather disasters and global climate change (update: the site shut down in 2019).
 The meteorologists of the Australian government note that the torrential downpours were fueled by warmer than usual sea surface temperatures in the surrounding ocean.
 We can only think that these events will continue, and worsen, as ocean temperatures continue to rise with global warming.

 People in industrialized countries are beginning to realize that we can no longer afford to think of ourselves as masters of nature; we need to cultivate relationships with nature as with family or kin.
 But Sylvie wonders how this changed mind-set can translate into action: